mrGit-bit/paddle/README.md

 ---

-## 🕹️ Usage
+## 🕹️ Usage Verification

 ### ➕ Add Match Results

-1. Log in as a registered user.
-2. Navigate to the "Add Match" page.
-3. Enter match details, including player names (pick from registered users or introduce unregistered).
-4. Submit the form to update rankings.
+Users need to be registered to add match results, and they must manually enter player information, which is allowed by the `MatchSerializer`.

 ### 📜 View Hall of Fame

-1. Visit the "Hall of Fame" page.
-2. Browse through the ranked list of players.
+Anyone (including unauthenticated users) can view player rankings.
+The Hall of Fame rankings are accessible through the `PlayerViewSet`, which supports read-only access for non-authenticated users.

 ### 👤 Player Profiles

-1. Register to view player details.
-2. Click on a player’s name in the Hall of Fame to view their profile.
-3. The profile displays all matches involving the player and some personal data.
+Registered users can view detailed player information, including match history for each player.

 <div style="text-align: right"><a href="#index">Back to Index</a></div>